planetfederal/workshops/workshops/geogig/doc/source/index.rst

   Introducing a workflow for a distributed team of GIS analysts and a data manager responsible for approving changes to the product.

 :ref:`moreinfo`
-  More information about GeoGit including links and a glossary of terms.
+  More information about GeoGig including links and a glossary of terms.

 Workshop Materials
 ------------------